-As the days get colder, it’s time to start planning your next vitamin D fix.
-From beaches to rainforest via colourful city streets, these are the places to keep summer dreams alive.
+As the days get increasingly colder, it’s time to start planning your next vitamin D fix.
+From beaches to the rainforest via colourful city streets, these are the places to keep summer dreams alive.

 From rainforests to towns, Costa Rica is as varied as it is vibrant.
 Nestled between Panama and Nicaragua with both an Atlantic and Caribbean coastline, travellers visit in search of pura vida or “the good life”.
 Famous for their positive attitude, laid-back locals and a relaxed atmosphere offer a soul-nourishing getaway full of surfing and sloths (the national animal).

 You already know about Bangkok and Phuket, and probably ended up at a full moon party at some point in your misspent youth.
 Instead, head up north where you’ll be surrounded by misty mountains and remote villages, while Chiang Mai has become a hub of contemporary art and design.
 Of course, you’ve got to hit the beach – we’ve found five Thai islands that no one knows about (yet).

 Morocco’s unabating popularity is testimony to the exquisite architecture of its cities, expansive desert landscapes, rugged mountains and windswept coastline.
 If you’ve already been to Marrakech, cosmopolitan Casablanca will give you a fresh perspective on the country, while the streets, arches and doorways of Tangier, Essaouira and Fez will give you Instagram material for days.
 Check out where and what to eat with chef John Gregory Smith’s insider guide.

 7. Canary Islands